niljub/bittensor/tests/neurotrace/README.md

 export NTRACE_GEN_ENABLE=<ALL or comma-separated generator names without the .py>
 ```

-#### Generating Tests with Programmatic Invocation

-I haven't figured out the details of this yet, however, you'll just need to ensure that either your target methods are decorated directly or dynamically, and then invoke them.

 8. Execute `btcli` with the commands that interact with the target methods.
 This will generate test files in the `NEUROTRACE` directories, as defined in your `.testenv` file.
 Note that multiple files may be generated for a single method if it is invoked multiple times during this process.

+### Generating Tests with Programmatic Invocation

+I haven't figured out the details of this yet, however, you'll just need to ensure that either your target methods are decorated directly or dynamically, and then invoke them.

 ### Running Tests